fjl/p2p-drafts/discv5-packets.md

 To prove that a particular node is actively participating in the discovery protocol using a certain UDP endpoint, it must send a Hey reply packet (with cookie) from that endpoint.

+### Record Relay Rules

+To avoid relaying spam records, implementations must place restrictions on node records that are to be relayed.

+Implementation must check the signature of all records and reject any records with invalid signature.

+When receiving a record in a Hey packet, the record's node address must match the sender and the IPv4 or IPv6 address and discovery port of the record (if present) must match the source address of the UDP packet containing it.
+Records without IP and port must not be relayed.

+When receiving a record in a Neighbors packet, the IP address of the record must not cross defined network boundaries, i.e.

+* Implementations should reject records containing a loopback address in UDP packets from remote hosts.
+* Implementations should also reject records containing a local area network address from hosts on the Internet.

 ### Packets

 Discovery Protocol packets are sent using UDP.
 A single packet must not exceed 1280 bytes.